LeagueSandbox/GameServer/README.md

 	* ```cd GameServer```
 	* ```git submodule init```
 	* ```git submodule update```
-* Open the GameServer Solution in VS and Build and run
+* Open the GameServer Solution in VS, set the platform to x86, Build, and run.

 ### Manual Setup (Linux)
 * Download the 4.20 version of League game client: